scipy-lectures/scientific-python-lectures/intro/language/oop.rst

     * to organize the code, and

-    * to re-use code in similar contexts.
+    * to reuse code in similar contexts.

 Here is a small example: we create a Student *class*, which is an object